CanHobby/diyHome/README.md

 My goal is to make it as modular as possible, AND to include lots of comments - BOTH in the code and where applicable in the README files in each major subdiretory.

 I make the assumption that you know how to use the Arduino IDE to compile and upload code.
+OTA upload is supported.